rogervs/RWA_contracts/README.md

 You will also need two bridges on your node to talk to the external adapter:
 1. Name: `register_audit` URL: `http://localhost:8080/register_audit/`
 2. Name: `conclude_audit` URL: `http://localhost:8080/conclude_audit/`

+The job files need to be added to your node:
+. `register_aduit_03.toml`
+. `get_data_01.toml`

+You will need to set the `Operator.sol` contract address for the oracle in both scripts.

+Place the jobId's in brownie-config.yaml

+You will need to create `.env` file, copied from `.env.example`.
+All the fields need to be filled out except for etherscan, but I highly recommend you do use it.